Vswaroop04/git-quick/docs/FIRST_RUN_EXPERIENCE.md

 ✓ Configuration saved!

 ============================================================
 ✨ Setup complete!
-You're ready to use git-quick
+You're ready to use gq
 ============================================================
 ```